G

 Why Addressing Grievances Matters

-Handling grievances effectively matters because it helps
+Handling grievances effectively matters because it helps organisations build and sustain a healthy workplace culture.
+Specifically, it helps to:

-• Prevent escalation of conflict or absenteeism
+• Avoid conflict escalation or absenteeism

-• Reduce risks of litigation or internal disruption
+• Minimise risk of litigation or disturbance

 Proactive grievance management builds credibility and supports a healthy organisational culture.